o7-machinehum/utils/notes/vim.md

-If you see the -clipboard and -xterm_clipboard you're fucked, the version of vim you're using doesn't have a clipboard support built in for X. You need you google "vim with clipboard <your distro>" in Fedora it "vim-X11", which can then be run using the command "vimx".
+If you see the -clipboard and -xterm_clipboard you're fucked, the version of vim you're using doesn't have a clipboard support built in for X. You need you google "vim with clipboard yourdistrohere" in Fedora it "vim-X11", which can then be run using the command "vimx".
 Add `set clipboard=unnamedplus` to your .vimrc and `alias vim=vimx` to your bashrc.